rachelktyjohnson/hktbf22-student-contributors/README.md

 This project was created for Treehouse TechDegree students to be able to try their hand at Pull Requests and to work on an open source project together.

 Please refer to [CONTRIBUTING](CONTRIBUTING.md) for instructions and rules to contribute to this project.
-You can also reach out in your TechDegree Slack's #hacktoberfest2022 channel!
+You can also reach out in your TechDegree Slack's #code-adventures channel!

 :bangbang: **Comments and Pull Requests from users who are not TechDegree students will be ignored, and repeat offenders will be marked as spam.** This is a closed repo for TechDegree students so they can learn in a safe group environment.